awnumar/gravity/README.md

 Simply run:

-`$ go get github.com/libeclipse/tranquil`
+`$ go get github.com/libeclipse/dissident`

-This will fetch, compile, and install Tranquil automatically.
+This will fetch, compile, and install Dissident automatically.
 If you have `$GOPATH` in your PATH, you should be able to run it with a simple:

-`$ tranquil`
+`$ dissident`

 ## Responsible disclosure